-The plan of God to address the death, darkness and destruction caused by His creatures wasn’t simply a reactionary response.
+The plan of God to address the death, darkness and destruction caused by His creatures was not simply a reactionary response.
 With foreknowledge, it was predetermined.

-The foundation of the eternal plan of God was the Messiah or Christ (the Anointed).
-His arrival on earth was promised immediately after the fall of mankind, before Adam and Eve were removed from the Garden of Eden (Genesis 3:15).
+The foundation of the eternal plan of God was the Messiah or Christ.
+Anointed by the Father as the Savior of the world, He was the means chosen to restore the kingdom of God on earth and repopulate it with willing citizens (Luke 2:11; John 4:42; Titus 2:11-14; 1 John 4:14).
+The arrival of the Christ on earth was promised immediately after the fall of mankind before Adam and Eve were removed from the Garden of Eden (Genesis 3:15).

 Fully God, Jesus possessed absolute authority.
 Thus, He had the ability to exercise divine authority while on earth.
 However, while in human flesh Jesus “emptied Himself” of His divine authority.
 He chose not to act according to His own will or exercise His own authority (Philippians 2:7a).

-Instead, Jesus took “the form of a bond-servant”, one without authority, and lived a life of perfect dependence on His indwelling, heavenly Father (Philippians 2:7b).
+Instead, Jesus took “the form of a bond-servant”, one without authority, and lived His earthly life in perfect dependence on His indwelling, heavenly Father (Philippians 2:7b).
 Through the authority and power of the indwelling Father He performed miracles, healed the sick, raised the dead and cast out demons.
 Though fully God, Jesus freely emptied Himself of His divine authority and demonstrated an earthly life and ministry of radical dependence.

 Fully dependent on the indwelling Father, Jesus “humbled Himself by becoming obedient to the point of death, even death on a cross” (Philippians 2:8).
 By His crucifixion, He paid the penalty for the sin of all mankind and, thus, provided the means for the divine forgiveness of human sin (John 1:29; 4:42; 1 John 2:2; 4:14).
 His death was utterly sufficient to fulfill the purpose for which it was intended.
 Therefore, there is no need for additional sacrifice for human sin (Hebrews 9:26; 10:12).